jhordyToro/CRUD-Django-RestFramework/README.md

 - tzdata 2022.1

 ### ¿How run server?
-Install all Dependencies / Requirements <dr>
+Install all Dependencies / Requirements <br>
 Into of ```DjangoProject``` Run this comands:

 (WINDOWS)